Middlesbrough RUFC

 Middlesbrough Rugby Union Football Club is an English rugby union team.
 One of two clubs of the area of Middlesbrough, the club runs five senior sides and ten junior teams.
+Three of the senior leagues now play in the league structure, following a decision in 2026 to allow non-1st XVs teams into the leagues.
+The 1st XV plays in Regional 1 North East, the 2nd XV participates in Counties 2 Durham & Northumberland South, and the 3rd XV participates in Counties 3 Durham & Northumberland South.

 The initial club was formed in 1872, but it was not until 1892 when the current name was introduced.
 The club plays at Acklam Park, having moved there in 1930, and currently have a ground-share with Middlesbrough Cricket Club.